Jacques Reclus (anarchist): Biography

 The son of the anarchist militants Paul Reclus and Marguerite Wapler, Jacques was born in Paris on February 3, 1894.
 He spent part of his childhood in Scotland, where his father had gone into exile from Belgium.
 He returned to France in 1914 after the German invasion of Belgium.

 In Belgium, Jacques studied economics and aspired to become a pianist.
 However, his right hand was injured during the First World War and he instead became a journalist.

 He became known throughout libertarian circles in Paris through his work with several magazines, including daily contributions to The Libertarian.
 By 1920, he had become the publication manager for Les Temps Nouveaux, going on to work for Plus Loin which was a continuation of Les Temps Nouveaux which he co-created in 1925 with his father Paul.

-In 1922, Jacques was arrested durting an anarchist protest in support of André Marty after the Black Sea mutiny.
+In 1922, Jacques was arrested during an anarchist protest in support of André Marty after the Black Sea mutiny.
 In 1923, he was involved in the creation of the Group for the Defense of Revolutionaries Imprisoned in Russia (Groupement de défense des révolutionnaires emprisonnés en Russie), and he published the pamphlet Repression of Anarchism in the Soviet Union (Répression de l’anarchisme en Union soviétique).

 In 1925, Jacques stood as an anarchist election candidate in his canton - campaigning against the vote.